-Assisted living communities must be inspected and approved by the Iowa Health Facilities Division’s Department of Inspections and Appeals before they can admit people with dementia.
-The department says its regulations focus most on staffing, service plans, design, and safety.
-Those service plans, which explain how people with dementia are cared for, must include planned and spontaneous activities based on a resident’s abilities and interests.
+Assisted living communities must be approved by the Iowa Health Facilities Division’s Department of Inspections and Appeals before they can admit people with dementia.
+They focus their inspection on staffing, service plans, design, and safety.
+The service plans, which explain how people with dementia are cared for, must include planned and spontaneous activities based on a resident’s abilities and interests.

 There are about 150 memory care homes throughout Iowa.
 There are also approximately 34 board and care homes, which offer the same services as assisted living, in a smaller home-like setting.
 For free help finding memory care to meet your family’s needs and budget, click here.

 The average cost of memory care in 2022 in Iowa is $5,300 per month.
 The state’s most expensive place for memory care is Des Moines where memory care costs $5,816 per month.
 Memory care is least expensive to the northwest, in Sioux City where it costs on average $5,006 per month.

 Iowa’s memory care costs are a bit below the national average of $5,448, but that does not mean that you can not find more options or potential savings in a nearby state.
 Iowans interested in looking across the state border might find options in Minnesota, where the average monthly cost of memory care is $5,448.
 In South Dakota the monthly cost of memory care is $4,049 and in Nebraska $4,932 monthly.
 Southern Iowans should consider Missouri, which is the least expensive state for memory care costing $3,644 per month.

 Other cities and their average memory care costs:

 |Iowa Memory Care / Assisted Living Costs (updated Sept.
 2022)|